Spatio-Temporal-Lab/SElfStar/README.md

 The *TestCompressor* class includes the experimental methods that appear in various papers, and the experimental results will be saved in the corresponding path.

+The *TestBeta* class includes the beta experiment portion of the paper.

+The *TestTransmit* class includes the transmission experiment part of the paper.

+The *TestSingleCompressor* class includes the compression experiments for single-precision data in the paper.